 What are growth factors?

 Growth factors are proteins that regulate cellular growth, proliferation and differentiation under controlled conditions.
-They play an important part in maintaining healthy skin structure and function.
+They play an essential part in maintaining healthy skin structure and function.

-Growth factors are secreted by all cell types that make up the epidermis (outer layer of skin) and dermis (the layer of skin between the epidermis and subcutaneous tissue) of the skin including keratinocytes, fibroblasts and melanocytes.
+Growth factors are secreted by all cell types in the epidermis and dermis including keratinocytes, fibroblasts and melanocytes.

 How do growth factors work?